 About the Author

 Danna Bowman is the founder of Thyroid Nation.
-She developed Hashimoto’s after years of unknowinly suffering with hypothyroidism, hormonal imbalances and adrenal fatigue.
+She developed Hashimoto’s after years of unknowingly suffering from hypothyroidism, hormonal imbalances, and adrenal fatigue.
 Hypothyroidism runs in her family but it was never discussed, unfortunately.
 Her husband, 2 kids and her, picked up and moved, sight unseen, from Texas to Costa Rica in 2008.
 She was accurately diagnosed, however, they only offer Levothyroxine or Thyroidectomy as a solution for the disease.
 After a year of suffering, she turned to the internet.
-She found a doctor in Arizona that would consult with her and send Natural Dessicated Thyroid to her.
+She found a doctor in Arizona that would consult with her and send Natural Desiccated Thyroid to her.
 After learning and realizing the misinformation and lack of information in Costa Rica and worldwide, she founded the website to help educate others.
 In 2015, she launched Thyroid Nation RADIO, a weekly thyroid and health, LIVE radio show with her co-host, Tiffany Mladinich.
-Follow Thyroid Nation on Facebook, Twitter, Pinterest, Youtube, Instagram and Periscope.
+Follow Thyroid Nation on Facebook, Twitter, Pinterest, Youtube, Instagram, and Periscope.

 This article is offered under Creative Commons license.
 It’s okay to republish it anywhere as long as attribution bio is included and all links remain intact.